-The FERC has indicated that any refunds PGE may be required to pay related to California sales can be offset by accounts receivable related to sales in California (as discussed in Note 5, Receivables - California Wholesale Market).
-As indicated in Note 5, PGE has established reserves of \$29 million related to the receivable amount.
-The FERC has also indicated that interest on both refunds and offsetting accounts receivable will be computed from the effective dates of the applicable transactions; such interest has not yet been recorded by the Company.
+The FERC has indicated that any refunds PGE may be required to pay related to California sales can be offset by accounts receivable related to sales in California (as discussed in "Receivables - California Wholesale Market" above).
+PGE has established reserves of \$40 million related to the receivable amount.
+The FERC has also indicated that interest on both refunds and offsetting accounts receivable will be computed from either the actual collection date or the due date, as applicable; such interest has not yet been recorded by the Company.